Search

 - When an item is added, updated, or deleted in the main table, DynamoDB asynchronously updates the GSI.

-- GSIs use the same consistent hashing mechanism as the main table, but with different partition and sort keys.
+- GSIs use the same hash partitioning mechanism as the main table, but with different partition and sort keys.

 - This allows for efficient querying on non-primary key attributes across all partitions.